History of Derrick Henry in Timeline

 In 2019, Derrick Henry hosted a shopping event for Metro Nashville Public School teachers.

-In 2019, Derrick Henry partnered with Pay Away the Layaway to pay off 50 layaways totaling $10,000 at Burlington in the 100 Oaks Shopping Mall as a special Christmas gift for a few dozen families.
+In 2019, Derrick Henry partnered with Pay Away the Layaway to pay off 50 layaways totaling $10,000 at Burlington in the 100 Oaks Shopping Mall.

-In 2020, Derrick Henry again led the league in rushing yards and touchdowns.
-He also became the eighth player in NFL history to rush for over 2,000 yards in a single season.
-He won the 2020 Associated Press NFL Offensive Player of the Year Award.
+In 2020, Derrick Henry again led the league in rushing yards and touchdowns and became the eighth player in NFL history to rush for over 2,000 yards in a single season.
+In 2020, Henry won the Associated Press NFL Offensive Player of the Year Award.

-In March 2021, Derrick Henry donated $10,000 to Nashville firefighter Jeremy Taylor and his family after they lost their home and belongings.
+In March 2021, Derrick Henry donated $10,000 to Nashville firefighter Jeremy Taylor and his family, who lost their home and belongings.

 September 2021: Back-to-School Event with Boys & Girls Club

-In September 2021, Derrick Henry partnered with the Boys & Girls Club of Middle Tennessee to host a back-to-school event, providing 5,000 backpacks with school supplies and $50 gift cards for 25 children in need, and taking those children on a shopping trip.
+In September 2021, Derrick Henry partnered with the Boys & Girls Club of Middle Tennessee to host a back-to-school event, providing 5,000 backpacks with school supplies and $50 gift cards for 25 children in need, also taking the 25 kids on a shopping trip with $100 gift cards each.

 2021: Injury